seamusfoley/iotes-documentation/docs/plugins/react-hooks.md

 const {useIotesDevice, useIotesHost} = createIotes({topology, strategy})
 ```

-*Refer to the [quick start guide](/docs/introduction/getting-started) if you dont yet know what a topology and strategy is.*
+*Refer to the [quick start guide](/docs/introduction/getting-started) if you dont yet know what a topology and strategy is*

 ## 4. Use